MikeMcChillin/H5BP-Compass/README.md

             float: left

 ## Animation
-In case you missed it above, you need to install companimation (a compass addon)
+In case you missed it above, you need to install animation (a compass addon)

-    sudo gem install companimation
+    gem install animation --pre

-* [Companimation](http://mikefowler.me/companimation/) - a basic set of mixins to help you create your own animations super quick, and a collection of presets (both original and sourced from Dan Eden's Animate.css) to get you up and running fast

-Change the default settings in `_animations.sass`
+* [Animation Compass Plugin](https://github.com/ericam/compass-animation) - All the tools you need to write and apply css3 animations in compass

 The most efficient way to animate an element is to add a class, and define the styles within sass.
 Then extend the class that you're adding on the element in sass: `@extend %fadeIn`
 * [Use translate-X/Y instead of top/left](http://paulirish.com/2012/why-moving-elements-with-translate-is-better-than-posabs-topleft/)